shootermv/MESI/README.md

 # MESI - Project & Tasks management app

 Mesi is an application built with [AngularJS](http://angularjs.org/).
-You can use it to manage your team.
+You can use it to manage your team of programmers.

 The seed contains AngularJS libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
 Just clone the repo (or download the zip/tarball), start up